2ndQuadrant/pglogical/test/README.md

+QUICK START
+---

 To run these tests:

-* Create a temporary install:
+* Create a temporary install at any location of your choosing:

         initdb -A trust -D tmp_install